bmcclelland/586-backend/project-notes.md

 # Backend systemd service

-I added a systemd user service on the backend server to keep the application running in the event of a crash, and to store logs using the system's journalctl.
+I added a systemd user service so that the application starts on system start and restarts if it crashes.
+It also stores logs using the system's journalctl.
 It's a user service, so it can be stopped and started without needing superuser access.

 ```
 [Unit]